Find the real gap, pressure point, workflow, and conditions the learning has to work inside.

 Core principles

-These are the beliefs that show up across my onboarding, service quality, clinical learning, manager capability, AI adoption, and workforce development work.
+These principles show up across onboarding, service quality, clinical learning, manager capability, AI adoption, and workforce development work.

 How I think

-I do my best work when I can connect strategy, people, systems, and real-world execution.
+I do my best work when I can move between the big picture and the details: strategy, people, systems, and real-world execution.

 I do not build from the requested deliverable alone.
 I look at the workflow, audience, stakes, behavior gap, and environment the learning has to survive in.

-I care about completion, but completion is not the full story.
-The stronger question is whether the work improves readiness, clarity, behavior, adoption, or decision-making.
+Completion matters, but the stronger question is whether the work improves readiness, clarity, behavior, adoption, or decision-making.

 The type of leader I am